How to keep devices cool and why it matters

 However, when it is done correctly, liquid cooling can be used in many situations, particularly in high-end systems such as top-spec gaming computers, data centres or mainframe computers – wherever there is a large amount of processing is taking place.

 High-end computing applications

-Due to the number of devices operating very close to each other, data centres will often have complex cooling systems in order to maintain an optimal temperature and avoid hardware failures.
+Due to the amount of devices operating very close to each other, data centres will often have complex cooling systems in order to maintain an optimal temperature and avoid hardware failures.

 However, there are situations where all this needs to be taken one step further.
 For example, Google has recently introduced liquid cooling for AI data processing, which comprises of passing the liquid directly to the processor chips themselves, rather than around the component as a whole or by simply passing air over it.